Our privacy notice

 When you’re injured outside of work, we don’t share information with your employer unless it relates to your return to work.
 For example, we may share information if you will need further support when you return to work.

 Ash got a concussion and broke their wrist playing softball on the weekend.
 They need time off work.
 When they return to work, they’ll also require special equipment to do their job.
+They can only work part-time to begin with.
+We work with Ash and their employer to make sure they get the appropriate equipment.

 Oranga Tamariki has concerns about Noah’s wellbeing.
 They contact us and ask for any relevant information we hold about Noah and their parents.

-We have records of two recent injuries to Noah which may be relevant, and we are also managing their parent’s claim for a serious head injury.
+We have records of two recent injuries to Noah which may be relevant, and we are also managing their parents’ claim for a serious head injury.
 The law requires us to share this information with Oranga Tamariki so they can consider it as part of their investigation.

 If your information was collected for a reason other than supporting you with an injury, we may also be allowed or required to share your information.
-For example, the law requires us to share information with relevant government agencies when a medical professional may present a risk to the public.
+For example, the law requires us to share information with relevant public sector agencies when a medical professional may present a risk to the public.

-Our handling of this information is guided by the same legal requirements and principles as when we help people recover from an injury.
+Our sharing of this information is guided by the same legal requirements and principles as when we help people recover from an injury.
 Unless otherwise permitted by law, this means we will only share your information for the reason we collected it and will anonymise it where practicable and possible.

 Collecting levies